 3. There Will Be Blood.
 Paul Anderson, 2007.
 This blistering attack on the prosperity gospel was almost enough to make me renounce my capitalist convictions.
 Set in 1911, it’s about a man’s rise from poverty (a miner) to riches (an oilman), and his relationship with a young pastor who offers faith-healing and hypocrisy to those who dare the doors of his grim church.
 Daniel is a mean and hateful man, who has no friends and just wants to become filthy rich.
 The pastor is Eli, who is just as greedy but doesn’t want to get his hands dirty; Daniel scorns religion but has no problems using it as a means to an end.
 The middle and final scenes define this relationship.
 In the first, Daniel arrives at the Church of the Third Revelation and suffers a humiliating baptism which involves him screaming his confessions at the congregation and Eli slapping his face: “You will never be saved if you reject the blood,” warns Eli, a statement loaded with irony since there is plenty of real blood on Daniel’s hands.
 The final scene sixteen years later reverses the humiliation.
 Eli has become a failure and needs money, and Daniel (now an obscenely rich drunk and more mean-spirited than ever) says he will give Eli money if his admits that he’s a false prophet and God is a fiction.
 Eli confesses this, and Daniel finishes his revenge by clubbing him to death.
 Blood spills from everywhere throughout this film — from the land (oil), people, and the Lamb Himself — and critics are right to call it a masterpiece of rare vision.
 It’s about greed and evangelism eating each others tails.

-8. Noah.
+20. Noah.
 Darren Aronofsky, 2014.
+Before the allegorical Mother! came Aronofsky’s literal adaptation of a biblical narrative, and the story I’ve always wanted to see made into a mighty epic.
 In some ways Noah is a boilerplate blockbuster, but I love it to pieces for the way it reinterprets the flood through Gnostic and Judeo-Christian filters almost impartially.
 And if it channels Lord of the Rings grandiosity, that works too, because the first eleven chapters of Genesis are complete myth — the same sort of mythic pre-history that Tolkien intended by Middle-Earth.
 So when we see giant rock creatures (the Watchers) and bits of magic here and there, it somehow makes the story of Gen 6-9 seem as it should.
 It’s a sweeping epic, but a grim one that doesn’t soft-peddle God’s act of genocide.
 Noah and his family are commissioned to preserve the animal creation while humanity is wiped out — because people, in God’s eyes, deserve nothing less.
 Noah turns homicidal like his Creator, as he plans to murder his daughter-in-law’s babies.
 Don’t listen to complaints that the theme of divine vengeance has been anachronistically aligned with pagan environmentalism or vegetarianism.
 If Christians knew their bibles, they would know that a significant amount of “environmentalism” can be derived from scripture; and if we’re going to be proper fundies, we would acknowledge that God didn’t add meat to the human diet until after the flood (Gen 9:3).
 Noah isn’t pro-environmental in any true modern sense, though it can resonate with some viewers on that level.
 It is a dark chapter of the bible come to life, with a great realization of the Ark and epic battle scene that rivals Peter Jackson’s Ents.
 But it also forces the hard issues of Job, the Saul and David stories, and the apocalypse of Revelation.